OrsoEric/HOWTO-ComfyUI/logs/2025-12-08 Trying ROCm Windows.md

 ### Custom Node Manager

-If you want to do anything, you'll need the node manager extension
+If you want to do anything, you'll need the node manager extension.

+**NOTE:** It'll make opening ComfyUI much slower, it needs to load the custom nodes that take time.
+It's worth it because it can detect missing custom nodes.

 ```
 cd custom_nodes/
 git clone https://github.com/ltdrdata/ComfyUI-Manager comfyui-manager
 cd ..
 ```

 <details>
 <summary>CMD Line Output</summary>